pipelinelabo/datalaiq-wiki/ingesters/preprocessors/preprocessors.md

 ## Regex Timestamp Extraction Preprocessor

 Ingesters will typically attempt to extract a timestamp from an entry by looking for the first thing which appears to be a valid timestamp and parsing it.
 In combination with additional ingester configuration rules for parsing timestamps (specifying a specific timestamp format to look for, etc.) this is usually sufficient to properly extract the appropriate timestamp, but some data sources may defy these straightforward methods.
-Consider a situation where a network device may send CSV-formatted event logs wrapped in syslog--a situation we have seen at Gravwell!
+Consider a situation where a network device may send CSV-formatted event logs wrapped in syslog--a situation we have seen at DatalaiQ!

 The Regex Timestamp Extraction preprocessor Type is `regextimestamp`.